M66B/FairEmail/docs/FAQ-sv-rSE.md

 Disabling battery optimizations (setup step 4) reduces the chance Android will stop the synchronization service.

-Vid flera efterföljande anslutningsfel, FairEmail kommer att vila allt längre för att inte tömma batteriet på din enhet.
+In case of successive connection errors, FairEmail will hold off increasingly longer to not drain the battery of your device.
 This is described in [this FAQ](#user-content-faq123).

 <br />